asimihsan/computersecuritytips_info/content/posts/two-factor-authentication.md

 slug: "two-factor-authentication"
 ---

+### Summary

 Two-factor authentication (2FA) is a feature that websites offer that make it harder for hackers to break into your account.
-Let me describe why and how to set it up on a few example websites.
+Enable 2FA on critical websites like your email account.

+### What is the problem?

 Usually, when you log into a website you use your email address or a username and a password.
 Your password is a shared secret that only you and the website know.
 When you use this secret password with a website, it knows